jazzband/django-two-factor-auth/README.rst

 Example
 =======
 Test drive this app through the online `example app`_, hosted by Heroku_.
 It demos most features except the Twilio integration.
+It also includes django-user-sessions_ for providing Django sessions with a foreign key to the user.
+Although the package is optional, it provides better account security control over ``django.contrib.sessions``.

 Compatibility
 =============